FtanML-WG/Scala-Parser/README.md

 Scala-Parser
 ============

-This repository contains the source code and documentation for a Scal based reference implementation
+This repository contains the source code and documentation for a Scala based reference implementation